Space still available for Spring 2025 in Argentina, Costa Rica, and Greece. Click here to get started

 POL 3450 International Relations in Latin America

-POL 3500 International Human Rights Protection Mechanism
+POL 3250 Global Systems for Human Rights Protection

 PSY 2200 Health Psychology